 - the partial withdrawal of the Israeli military from the Gaza Strip.

-After two years of war and immeasurable suffering, this offers hope—especially for the children and families in the Gaza Strip.
+After two years of war and immeasurable suffering, this means hope – especially for the children and families in the Gaza Strip.
 But the humanitarian situation remains catastrophic: children are starving, injured, traumatized, and urgently in need of medical assistance.

-A genuine peace can only be based on justice, human rights, and international law—not on short-term political interests or unequal power relations.
-Israel's plans to establish a "security zone" on Palestinian land entrench the occupation.
-Any sustainable peace plan must include the Palestinians on an equal footing, respect their rights, and lead to an end to the Israeli occupation.
+True peace can only be based on justice, human rights, and international law – not on short-term political interests or unequal power relations.
+Israel's plans to establish a "security zone" on Palestinian land only strengthen the occupation.
+Any sustainable peace plan must include Palestinians on an equal footing, respect their rights, and lead to an end to the Israeli occupation.

 Help for children in Gaza urgently needed

 The humanitarian situation in Gaza remains dire even after the ceasefire.
-Together with our partners, we are providing vital assistance to children and families.
+Together with our partners, we are providing vital aid to children and families.

 Please donateHumanity now

-While acute emergency aid saves lives, our partner organizations also work long-term to provide water and sanitation projects and rebuild medical care, so that children can experience not just the next day, but a safe future.
-However, when no more children go hungry in Gaza, the suffering will not end: We demand lasting responsibility—for justice, freedom, and the dignity of all people.
+While acute emergency aid saves lives, our partner organizations are also working long-term on providing water and sanitation projects and rebuilding medical services so that children can experience not just the next day, but a secure future.
+Even if no child in Gaza goes hungry, the suffering will not be over: We demand lasting responsibility—for justice, freedom, and the dignity of all people.

 Our demands